Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

+Note the explicit factor $B$ in front of the integral, so that $\mathcal{G}^{\alpha}_L$ is actually zero unless the integral develops a pole when $B\to 0$.

-The next step is to impose the harmonic-gauge conditions~\eqref{harmcond} onto the multipole decomposition~\eqref{multSTF}, and to decompose the multipole functions $\mathcal{F}^{\alpha\beta}_L(u)$ into STF irreducible pieces with respect to both $L$ and their spatial indices contained into $\alpha\beta=00,0i,ij$.
-This technical part of the calculation is identical to the one of the STF irreducible multipole moments of linearized gravity~\cite{DI91b}.
-The formulas needed in this decomposition read
+The final step is to decompose the multipole functions $\mathcal{F}^{\alpha\beta}_L(u)$ and $\mathcal{G}^{\alpha}_L(u)$ into STF irreducible pieces with respect to both $L$ and their spatial indices contained into $\alpha\beta=00,0i,ij$ or $\alpha=0,i$.
+This technical part of the calculation is identical to the one of the STF irreducible multipole moments of linearized gravity \citep{DI91b}.
+Thus the formulas needed in this decomposition read